Tuto: choosing the right size and dimension for your bicycle inner tube

 Interpreting tube ratings

-Differences between measuring systems: inches and ETRTO
+Differences between measurement systems: inches and ETRTO

 Choosing the right tube for your bike